Maltese Cross is an introduced erect perennial growing 20 to 40 inches high on stout leafy stems that have stiff hair.

 Habitat: As an introduced plant it will usually be found in the wild along roadsides, in waste places, open woodlands and disturbed areas.
 It therefore tolerates drier soils of various types.
 As a garden plant, it makes a brilliant display in full sun.

-Names: Some references will list this plant as Lychnis chalcedonica L. The genus, Silene, is from the Greek word seilenos and believed to be derived from Silenus who was the foster father of the Greek god Bacchus.
+Names: Some references will list this plant as Lychnis chalcedonica, but in the view of Flora of North America in Volume 5 (Ref.# W7) they have done away with the genus as "their previous recognition as distinct genera having resulted in a great deal of confusion in both nomenclature and taxonomy."
+The genus, Silene, is from the Greek word seilenos and believed to be derived from Silenus who was the foster father of the Greek god Bacchus.
 Silenus was described as covered with foam, a reference to the white foam frequently found on stems of this genus.
-Lychnis is Greek for lamp and chalcedonica refers to "of Chalcedon" - an old city in Turkey.
+Chalcedonica refers to "of Chalcedon" - an old city in Turkey - many plants in this family are of Mediterranean origin.
 The fact that current references use two genus names to refer to the plant indicates a divide among botanists.
 Flora of North America prefers Silene, some others, such as USDA, will use the genus Lychnis.
-The author of the plant classification for S. chalcedonica - ‘E.L.H.Krause’ is for Ernst Hans Ludwig Krause (1859-1942) German botanist who published several studies of plants in Germany including Flora von Rostock.
-His work amended that of - '(L.)' - Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: With the flower in the shape of a Maltese Cross, particularly when in scarlet, it is unlikely this plant will be confused with any other, however Royal Catchfly, Silene regia Sims, also has a tubular calyx and scarlet flowers but with different shaped petals.
 Cardinal Flower in the Lobelia family also has similar colored flowers but of much different shape.